jrief/django-formset/docs/source/single-form.rst

 In some occasions, we need an even more fine grained control over how fields shall be rendered.
 Here we iterate over the form fields ourself.
-This way we can render field by field and depending on the field's name, we could render it in a different manner.
-Let's have a look at such a template:
+This way we can render field by field and depending on the field's name or type, we could render it in a different manner.
+Let's have a look at such a
+template:

 .. code-block:: django